Mandarin duck: Threats

+In captivity

+Because of its striking plumage, mandarin ducks are very popular in zoos and waterfowl collections.
+Various mutations and domesticated breeds have been selected in captivity by duck breeders, the most common of which are pale ('silver') and white birds.

 In culture

 Chinese culture

-The Chinese refer to Mandarin ducks as yuanyang (鸳鸯 (鴛鴦, yuānyāng)), where 'yuan' (鴛) and 'yang' (鴦) respectively stand for male and female mandarin ducks.
+The Chinese refer to mandarin ducks as yuanyang (鸳鸯 (鴛鴦, yuānyāng)), where 'yuan' (鴛) and 'yang' (鴦) respectively stand for male and female mandarin ducks.
 In traditional Chinese culture, mandarin ducks are believed to be lifelong couples, unlike other species of ducks.
 Hence they are regarded as a symbol of conjugal affection and fidelity, and are frequently featured in Chinese art.

 A Chinese proverb for loving couples uses the mandarin duck as a metaphor: "Two mandarin ducks playing in water" (鸳鸯戏水 (鴛鴦戲水, yuānyāng xì shuǐ)).
 A mandarin duck symbol is also used in Chinese weddings because in traditional Chinese lore, they symbolize wedded bliss and fidelity.
-Because the male and female plumages of the mandarin duck are so unalike, 'yuan-yang' is frequently used colloquially in Cantonese to mean an "odd couple" or "unlikely pair" – a mixture of two different types of same category.
-For example, the drink yuanyang and yuan-yang fried rice.
+Because the male and female plumages of the mandarin duck are so unalike, 'yuan-yang' is frequently used colloquially in Cantonese to mean an "odd couple" or "unlikely pair" – a mixture of two different types of the same category; for example, the drink yuanyang and yuan-yang fried rice.
 Mandarin ducks featured on the flag of Weihaiwei during British rule.